Elizabeth's Pi Are Square Shawl and What I Did

 Striped Handkerchief Scarf

 Here is the shawl photographed at Bintliff's here in Portland with my I-phone.
-I am going to give you the pattern here.
-Just print off the page or take notes.
-It's really more of a receipe.
 You'll need three skeins of close but not quite matching worsted weight wool or alpaca, each approximately 100-150 yards or let's say 400-450 yards total.
 If you have some random skeins of alpaca laying about in the stash now is the time to dig them out.
 The softness and drapiness of alpaca would suit this project.
 Knit up with a larger size needle than you would usually use.
 This will enhance the drape of the finished piece and drape is really important for this kind of thing.
 You don't want a stiff handkerchief shawl.
-I used a Size 7 but I knit quite loosely.
-I got approximately 3 sts/inch after vigorous blocking.
+Handspun yarn would be beautiful for this project.
+Try to keep your colors close in range as that enhances the subtle color shifts.
+A high contrast color scheme will not have the same effect.

 This is an excellent project for 1) alpaca and/or silk yarn that is too floppy to make a good hat/sock/sweater or 2) small skeins of handspun where you just didn't want to spin up the necessary 1-2 pounds of roving to make a sweater or 3) you have the habit of buying just One Skein of Luscious Yarn and then don't know what to do with it.